thejyotisharma/ecommerce_automation/readme.md

 1. Navigate to the **Register** page from the homepage.
 2. Fill in the registration form fields with valid data:
     - Username
-    - Email
     - Password
     - Confirm Password
 3. Submit the form and verify:
     - The user receives a success message after registration.
     - The user is redirected to the login page or automatically logged in after registration.
 4. Test form validation by:
-    - Entering an invalid email format and checking for an error message.
     - Submitting mismatched passwords and verifying the corresponding validation error.
     - Leaving any required field empty and verifying the error.